McTavishLab/physcraper_ms/joss_submission.md

     - original publication of PHLAWD [@smith2009mega]
     - an analysis identifying research priorities and data requirements for resolving the red algal tree of life [@verbruggen2010data]
-    - @beaulieu2012modeling cites phylota As an example study of very large and comprehensive phylogeny from mined DNA sequence data, (even if no phylogeny was really published there, only the method to do so)
+    - @beaulieu2012modeling cites phylota as an example study of very large and comprehensive phylogeny from mined DNA sequence data, (even if no phylogeny was really published there, only the method to do so)
     - a review for ecologists about phylogenetic tools [@roquet2013building]
     - a study constructing a dated seed plant phylogeny using pyPHLAWD [@smith2018constructing]
-    - a study presenting an assembly and alignment free method for phylogenetic reconstruction using genomic data, that aims to be incorporated in a tool as phylota some day [@fan2015assembly].
+    - a study presenting an "assembly and alignment free" method for phylogenetic reconstruction using genomic data.
+It aims to be incorporated into a pipeline such as phylota some day [@fan2015assembly].
     - nexml format presentation [@vos2012nexml] - cites phylota as a tool that uses stored phyloinformatic data that could benefit from adopting nexml, to increase interoperability.
     - a study of fruit evolution, analysing a previously published phylogeny of 8911 tips of the Campanulidae, constructed with PHLAWD [@beaulieu2013fruit]
-    - a study of Southeast Asia plant biodiversity inventory [@webb2010biodiversity] - cites phylota as a tool that would allow rapid phylogentic placing of newly discovered species, and generation of phylogenetically informed guides for field identification.
+    - a study of Southeast Asia plant biodiversity inventory [@webb2010biodiversity] - cites phylota as a tool that would allow rapid phylogenetic placing of newly discovered species, and generation of phylogenetically informed guides for field identification.
     - a study of wood density for carbon stock assessments [@flores2011estimating],